preronam/CodeQuiz/README.md

 A. The questions were captured in a variable
 B. The timer was set to 30 seconds
-C. The startGame() was created which can
+C. The startGame() was created which can:
 *  Generate questions in a random order from the given list
 *  Recognize correct responses and increment the score accordingly

 highscores.js File:

-The saveHighScores() was created which can
+The saveHighScores() was created which can:
 A. Save the top 10 scores to local storage in order
 B. Retrieve the top 10 scores from local storage